Allen School of Health Sciences

 Toll Free: 1 (888) 620-6745

 Allen School is licensed by the Arizona State Board for Private and postsecondary Education, the New York State Department of Education and nationally accredited by the Commission of the Council on Occupational Education.
-For more information about graduation rates, the median debt of students who completed the program, and other important information, please click here.

 © Allen School.
 All rights reserved. | Site Design: ARSENAL STUDIOS